And if hour number one is any indication, this rodeo is on.

 It's asking good questions.

-They ask you things like what would be your candidate's position on Arizona's immigration law, what would be your candidate's position on property rights?
+They ask you things like, what would be your candidate's position on Arizona's immigration law?

-What would be your candidate's ideal position on gun control, pot legalization, embryonic stem cell, social security, minimum wage, business and labor.
+What would be your candidate's ideal position on gun control, pot legalization, embryonic stem cell, social security, minimum wage, business and labor?

-And then it asks you how important is this issue to you, so each answer you give carries a certain weight.
+And then it asks you, how important is this issue to you?

-Because it the site has chronicled uh all the candidates in their positions, and it shows you your proximity to all of them.
+And then once you answer all of those questions, it shows you your candidate because the site has chronicled all the candidates and their positions, and it shows you your proximity to all of them.

-My favorite story about this involves a lady I work with here at WBAP Dallas Fort Worth, Texas.
+My favorite story about this involves a lady I work with here at WBAP, Dallas-Fort Worth, Texas.

-Uh uh and a uh a black woman, and one of my favorite people, not just in this workplace, but in the world.
+And a black woman, and one of my favorite people, not just in this workplace, but in the world.

-And she doesn't walk around being diehard Democrat or Republican.
+And she doesn't walk around being die-hard Democrat or Republican.

 I mean, she's not Maxine Waters walking around.